Batchaaaaan/SQL_challenge/Case#1_Dannys_Diner/Case1_exploration.md

 GROUP BY customer_id;
 ```

-## Output:
+### Output:
  customer_id | numdays
 | -- | -- |
  B           |       6
  C           |       2
  A           |       4

+ Customer B have the most days with 6 total visits followed, Customer A with 4 visits and lastly, Customer C with 2 visits.
 <hr>

-## 3. What was the first item from the menu purchased by each customer?
+### 3. What was the first item from the menu purchased by each customer?
 ```sql
 SELECT s.customer_id, m.product_name
 FROM sales s JOIN menu m